- Admitted Students Home

 - Registering for Classes

-Residence Hall on-campus: If you submitted an application for a university residence hall, you may move into your residence hall on you assigned date (this will likely be August 22 or August 23, 2020.
-(Please request Temporary Housing if you need a room before your assigned move-in date.)
+Residence Hall on-campus: If you submitted an application for a university residence hall, you may move into your residence hall on you assigned date in January.
+Watch for information sent to your Marquette email account related to your housing assignment.
+Assignment information will be sent in early January.
 More information about living on-campus is available on the "Life at Marquette" webpage.
 And don’t forget to check out information about specialty housing options like the Engineering or the CommUNITY floors.

-Exchange students: If you have been assigned to housing in Campus Town Apartments (Global Village), you may move into your assigned apartments on or after August 1, 2020.
-Self-quarantine can be completed in your assigned apartment.
+Exchange students: If you have been assigned to housing in Campus Town Apartments (Global Village), you may move into your assigned apartments on or after January 8.
+(Marquette's decision to delay the start of classes to January 24, 2022 does NOT impact this move-in date.)
+Check your Marquette email account for information related to your Global Village assignment.
+Assignment information was sent to your Marquette email account.

 All new undergraduate students are required to live in a university residence hall during their first two years of study unless they are 21 years old or older, more than two years out of high school or living with their parents.
 If you wish to request a waiver of this policy, please contact OIE as soon as possible.